Nutrition

 Is Chickpea Pasta Low-Carb?

 You may find boxes of gluten-free pastas like Banza and Barilla Protein+ and think you’ve also found low-carb pastas.
-But while these pastas are generally lower in carbs than traditional wheat pasta, they’re more of a moderate-carb than a low-carb pasta.
+But while these chickpea pastas are generally lower in carbs than traditional wheat pasta, they’re more of a moderate-carb than a low-carb pasta.

-For example, Banza chickpea pasta has around 32g net carbs per 2oz serving, compared to 0–7g for the low-carb options in this list, making it less suitable for strict keto diets.
-The additional plant-based protein and fiber they provide offers a definite advantage over the usual pastas, but if low-carb eating is your goal, you should enjoy these more as a legume-based starch rather than working them into your diet as a dependable low-carb pasta.
+The additional plant-based protein and fiber they provide offer a definite advantage over the usual pastas, but if low-carb eating is your goal, you should enjoy these more as a legume-based starch rather than working them into your diet as a dependable low-carb pasta.

 Chickpea bean fusilli pasta.